LinuxSDA/lexicon_project/README.md

 Team Lexicon has hopes that the project can grow strong as **GoldenDict** and that's why we need help of capable programmers in refining and improving following features:

-  * Combined Database - A single database containing Meanings, Phonetics, Synonyms, Translation (Spanish, French, Italian, German).
+  * **Combined Database** - A single database containing Meanings, Phonetics, Synonyms, Translation (Spanish, French, Italian, German).
 Wiktionary has good database, containing all that is required.
 But parsing their [Dump](http://dumps.wikimedia.org/enwiktionary/latest/enwiktionary-latest-pages-articles.xml.bz2) to a structured sqlite3 is backbreaking.

-  * Autocorrect - Better tested algorithm required.
+  * **Autocorrect** - Better tested algorithm required.
 Current auto-correct is based on little remodeling of e-grep(Wu-Manber algorithm).
 The Auto-Correct works but it's annoying since it always manage to find substitute for words not in dictionary, thus not allowing it to search online.

-  * Porting to different platforms- Currently, Lexicon only support Debian.
+  * **Porting to different platforms** - Currently, Lexicon only support Debian.
 Porting to popular platforms like Fedora, RedHat, Arch, Gentoo, Slackware is required.

 ---------------------------------------------------------------------------------------------------------------